CESSProject/cess-course/syllabus.md

   - What are Smart Contracts?
   - Ethereum vs Substrate-based Blockchains
   - Introduction to Decentralized Applications (dApps)
-- Decentralized Storage & Data Ownership
-  - Problems with centralized storage (Google Drive, AWS)
-  - Overview of Decentralized Storage Solutions (IPFS, Filecoin, Arweave, CESS)
-  - How decentralized storage ensures data privacy, security, and ownership

-## Episode 2- CESS Network Introduction
+## Episode 1- CESS Network Introduction

 - Course Logistics
 - What is CESS?